SCAM Warnings

 A variation on the Nigerian Scam is to say that they have their own shipping company to take care of shipping.
 They want to send you a cashiers check that is more than the value of the vehicle and ask you to wire the balance to the shipping company to take care of shipping.

 Phishing Warning Beware of requests over the email that look like they come from a bank, Paypal, or eBay that request personal information such as bank account numbers or social security numbers.
 These are likely to be phishing expeditions that are attempting identity theft.
 If in doubt contact the appropriate institution directly not through the web link provided in the email.
 A new variation on this has just emerged.
 You get an email that looks like it comes from the IRS and says that you are owed a refund.
 They then route you to a web site to collect social security numbers etc. The IRS never contact people via email.
+I have also had reports of people responding to ads saying they will by the item then asking for lots of personal data so they can send the money so be careful if you get an email that asked for a list of personal data items

 Ebay Scam warning There is someone running a scheme on eBay where they advertise vehicles that sold recently.
 The things to watch out for are offering to sell something to you now for a ridiculously low price, and wanting you to send payments to by wire transfer to some friends account in a foreign country.
 Often the listing quotes a buy-it-now price but there is no buy-it-now button on the listing.
 Another variation on this scam is that they will ask you to email them for bidding approval, when eBay pulls the auction, which they often do, the scammer will contact you offering to sell you the car at the buy-it-now price using eBay as an escrow company.
-They will tell you to send a large part of the payment to eBay and a smaller amount directly to them. eBay, of course, doesn't function as an escrow company but the portion you sent to them is gone.
+They will tell you to send a large part of the payment to eBay and a smaller amount directly to them. eBay, of course, doesn't function as an escrow company, but the portion you sent to the scammer is gone.
 Always ask questions when buying on eBay and pass on the deal if it doesn't feel right.
 You can also contact eBay who will have the auction terminated immediately if it is not on the level.

 Ebay Scam Warning There are scam artists that are contacting bidders on eBay telling them that the person who gave the winning bid on an item has backed out and your bid has been accepted.
 They then ask you to send them the money and give a fake email address.
 If someone contacts you in this manner please verify with the seller using the email address on the ebay listing, or contact ebay to report a suspected scam.